Unlocking Multidimensional Integration with Quantum Adaptive Importance Sampling: Methods

 where each qubit is associated with a two-dimensional complex vector space $\mathbb{C}^2$.
 The dimension of the space is $2^n$.
 For a $d$-dimensional integral, each dimension is encoded using $q_i$ qubits.
 Hence, the full size of the system is $n=\sum_{i=1}^d q_i$, and the reformulation of the Hilbert space is:

 The grid's resolution of each dimension is determined by the number of qubits used to represent this dimension.
 Using more qubits per dimension will reveal finer details of the integrand structure.
-The grid coordinates are generated through the Big-Endian Encoding~(BEE) scheme.
+The grid coordinates are generated through the Big-Endian Encoding (BEE), a most-significant-bit-first convention to map bitstrings to integer grid indices, which is consistent with the computer-science Big-Endian convention~\cite{1667115}.
+This approach is demonstrated explicitly in a 1D quantum encoding example in Ref.~\cite{Iaconis_2024}.
 For a $d$-dimensional domain with integration bounds $\mathbf{a}=(a_1,\dots,a_d)$ and $\mathbf{b}=(b_1,\dots,b_d)$, each dimension $i$ is represented by $q_i$ qubits, corresponding to $2^{q_i}$ intervals of length

 A computational basis state $\ket{j_1}\otimes\cdots\otimes\ket{j_d}$ with $j_i \in \{0,\dots,2^{q_i}-1\}$ corresponds to and labels the grid cell, with boundaries:

 For a quantum system, in a general state